Airbnb's Dispute Moderation for Reviews

 Relevant: "The guest showed up late to check-in and then yelled at me for not waking up fast enough to let her in.
 She was rude and easily annoyed for the entire reservation.
 I would hate to experience her bedside manner."

 Moderating for canceled reservations

-Airbnb allows reviews for any reservation canceled after 12:00 AM on the day of check-in.
+Airbnb allows you to post reviews for any reservation canceled after 12:00 AM on the day of check-in.
 We do this to collect feedback on the most crucial moments of a travel experience, whether that means feedback about communication, house rule violations, issues with listing at the time of check-in, etc.

-If you decide to leave a review for a canceled reservation, we ask that you keep your feedback relevant to what you have personally experienced.
-In cases where Airbnb can confirm that a review was left for a canceled reservation, and the review contains information irrelevant to our community (ex. frustrations about a flight cancellation), the review will be removed.
+If you decide to leave a review for a canceled reservation, we do ask that you keep your feedback relevant to what you have personally experienced.
+In cases where Airbnb can confirm that a review was left for a canceled reservation, and the review contains information irrelevant to our community (for example, frustrations about a flight cancellation, etc.), the review may be removed.